Skip to main content

 You can also ask for a duty adviser at the court reception on the day.

 Get to the court at least 30 minutes early so you have time to speak to an adviser.
-You may have to wait to see them.
+You might have to wait to see them.

 Bring all your paperwork